ibm-cloud-docs/vpc/fl-analyze.md

 1. Use the table `FLOW_PARQUET` instead of `FLOW_FLAT`.

-   For more details about how data layout influences query execution times, see [How to Layout Big Data in IBM Cloud Object Storage for Spark SQL](https://www.ibm.com/cloud/blog/big-data-layout "data layout").
+   For more information about how data layout influences query execution times, see [How to Layout Big Data in IBM Cloud Object Storage for Spark SQL](https://www.ibm.com/cloud/blog/big-data-layout "data layout").

 #### Example queries for flow logs with {{site.data.keyword.sqlquery_full}}
 {: #example-queries-for-flow-logs-with-sql}